qiuapeng921/oneclickvirt/README_EN.md

 <details>
 <summary>View Docker Compose Deployment</summary>

-Use Docker Compose to deploy the complete development environment with one command, including frontend, backend, and database:
+Use Docker Compose to deploy the complete development environment with one command, using **multi-container deployment** architecture with separate frontend, backend, and database containers:

 ```bash
 git clone https://github.com/oneclickvirt/oneclickvirt.git